OpenTSDB/opentsdb.net/docs/source/new.rst

 * Ingest Plugins - Accept data points in different formats
 * Millisecond Resolution - Optionally store data with millisecond precision
 * Variable Length Encoding - Use less space in storage for smaller integer values
+* Non-Interpolating Aggregation Functions - For situations where you require raw data
+* Rate Counter Calculations - To handle roll-over and anamoly supression
+* Additional Statistics - Including the number of UIDs assigned and available

 More features are on the way.
 Help us out by sharing your ideas.